cezarypiatek/ApprovalTestsExtensions/README.md

 3. Approvals.Net doesn't have an out-of-the-box mechanism for bulk updates of the existing snapshots. `ApprovalTestsExtensions` provides a custom implementation `IReporterWithApprovalPower` which allows to perform such operation.

+4. Calling Approvals multiple times within a single method without scenario name or with the same scenario results with snapshot overrides.
+This is highly undesirable and quite often caused by copy&paste mistakes. `ApprovalTestsExtensions` tracks snapshot names per instance and prevents overrides by throwing `SnapshotOverriddenException` in such a case.

 ## How to use it

 Just create an instance of `SmartAnalyzers.ApprovalTestsExtensions.ExplicitApprover` class and start using it for approving your snapshots.
 The `ExplicitApprover` class offers the following helper methods: